TobyKeech/Project2-QA/README.md

 ## ${\textsf{\color{lightgreen} Day 3 }}$
 :hibiscus: Finshed unit testing each contoller to ensure the backend works as intended - all CRUD functionality using XUint.
-:hibiscus: Started to connect each frontend with the API backend to select the most stable front end for the project - //SELECTION HERE.
+:hibiscus: Started to connect each frontend with the API backend to select the most stable front end for the project - Toby's.
 :hibiscus: Worked on incorporating JWT authentication into the project so that users can login and have permissions to see only certain components.

 ## ${\textsf{\color{lightgreen} Day 4 }}$